 Following the American surrender of Fort Detroit in August 1812 panic spread along the Ohio frontier in fear of possible Indian attacks.
 The boundary of the Indian territory lay approximately 14 miles to the north at the Greenville Treaty line.
 Ohio Governor Return Jonathan Meigs, Jr. called out the Ohio Militia to defend the frontier and to construct blockhouses to guard against Indian attacks.
 A local militia company of 70 men was raised in present Union and Madison counties to protect the settlements along Big Darby Creek.
 David Watson served as captain with Frederick Lloyd as first lieutenant.

 Location.
 40° 16.031′ N, 83° 23.828′ W. Marker is near Marysville, Ohio, in Union County.
-Marker is on Raymond Road (County Route 191) one mile north of U.S. 33, on the left when traveling north.
-Touch for map. approx. 1 mile north of US 33 overpass Raymond Rd runs north off West Fifth Str in Marysville, at Oakdale Cem.
-Marker is at or near this postal address: 18257 Raymond Rd., Marysville OH 43040, United States of America.
+Marker is on Raymond Road (County Route 191) one mile north of U.S. 33, on the left when traveling north. approx. 1 mile north of US 33 overpass Raymond Rd runs north off West Fifth Str in Marysville, at Oakdale Cem.
+Touch for map.
+Marker is at or near this postal address: 18257 Raymond Rd, Marysville OH 43040, United States of America.
+Touch for directions.

 Site of Union County’s Blockhouse

 against Shawnee Indians

 on Abraham Amrine acres

 Regarding War of 1812 Blockhouse.
 There are two markers at this site, both describe the War of 1812 Blockhouse.
 One, on the west side of Raymond Road, is an Ohio Historical Society Bronze marker, #15- 80.
 The other, on the east side is a monument, with a bronze plaque, by the DAR.
 I would guess it is from the 1930's